-Each year, more than 2 million youth become formally involved with the juvenile justice system.
-Of those, up to 70 percent have at least one diagnosable mental health need, and 20-25 percent have serious emotional issues.
-Of the more than two-thirds of youth involved with the juvenile justice system with mental health problems, most can be safely and more effectively treated in community settings.
+Each year, more than 2 million young people become formally involved with the juvenile justice system.
+Up to 70 percent of those youth have at least one diagnosable mental health need, and up to 25 percent have serious emotional issues.
+Most youth with mental health problems involved with the juvenile justice system can be safely and effectively treated in community settings.

-Models for Change is working to better respond to the needs of these youth through early identification of youth with mental health needs, diversion from the system where appropriate, and timely access to appropriate treatment.
-Pennsylvania and Washington states and the Mental Health/Juvenile Justice Action Network focused on improving the identification of and delivery of services to justice system-involved youth with mental health needs.
+Models for Change worked for early identification of youth with mental health needs, diversion from the system where appropriate, and timely access to appropriate treatment.
+The states of Pennsylvania and Washington and the Mental Health/Juvenile Justice Action Network focused on improving identification and delivery of services to system-involved youth with mental health needs.

-The initiative is continuing its efforts in mental health reform through its Models for Change Resource Center Partnership.
-The Mental Health and Juvenile Justice Collaborative for Change, which is led by the National Center for Mental Health and Juvenile Justice at Policy Research Inc., is a training, technical assistance, and education center designed to promote and support adoption of new resources, tools, and program models to help the field better respond to youth with mental health needs in the juvenile justice system.
+The Mental Health and Juvenile Justice Collaborative for Change provided training, technical assistance, and education to promote and support adoption of new resources, tools, and program models to help the field better respond to youth with mental health needs in the juvenile justice system.
+Models for Change developed models that meet the mental health needs of youth while avoiding unnecessary system involvement.

 Initiative tools, research, knowledge, and innovations to promote reform